Keyboard shortcuts

 LIMIT 10;

-Select all unique city values from the customers table:
+Select all unique species values from the penguins table:

-Select all columns except the city column from the customers table:
+Select all columns except the island column from the penguins table:

-Select all columns from the customers table, but replace city with lower(city):
+Select all columns from the penguins table, but replace species with lower(species):

 Filtering